shohag04/Online-Shopping-Application-using-JavaEE/README.md

 # Online-Shopping-Application-using-JavaEE
 It is a simple online shopping application.
-Custer can view items, purchase.
+Customer can view items, purchase.
 At check out, confirmation email is send with order summary.
 <br/>
 To use this application:<br/>
 Step 1: Create DB and tables<br/>